miki-yuasa/tl_sumo_roundabout/README.md

 In addition to the packages listed in `requirements.txt`, you need to install following packages in your Ubuntu machine:
 - spot: https://spot.lre.epita.fr/install.html
 - sumo: https://www.eclipse.org/sumo/

+You can install required packages simply using `poetry install` or from `requirements.txt`.